Saturday, October 5, 2013

 Watkins College of Art, Design & Film, Nashville, TN

 Woodbury University, School of Media, Culture & Design, Burbank, CA

 Information for Student Attendees

 Students wishing to be reviewed should bring a portfolio of their strongest work.
-If a student wishes to display a digital portfolio, it is recommended to bring a device on which to display the work.
+If a student wishes to display a digital portfolio, it is recommended to bring a fully charged device on which to display the work.

 It is recommended to arrive early to these events.
 Student attendance levels are high and lines will form at schools’ tables.
 No reviews will be permitted after the closing times listed above.